cdl-geneseo/geneseo-dictionary/Y/You-Only-Live-Once.md

 # You Only Live Once

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : You Only Live Once

 Created by  Unknown User (eo7) on Nov 16, 2012

 interj., n. &amp; v.
 You use this phrase when taking risky actions. &quot;I’m going skydiving without a parachute!
 You only live once!&quot;EOberdorf, S-Z, 2012